peterruler/CI_sunrise_sparkplug/README.md

 * or install with the sunrise script via ../shell.sh, to get grunt and bower installed
 * compile the webpage via 'grunt' command

-* composer, see https://getcomposer.org/ for installation notes
+* composer, see [composer dependency manager](https://getcomposer.org/) for installation notes
 * to install phpunit, run $php composer.phar install
 * then for testing, run script via $php tests/run
 * alternatively usage of [sparks Codeigniter package manager](http://getsparks.org/)